hashicorp/terraform-provider-azuread/docs/data-sources/application.md

 * `id` - The unique identifier for an app role or OAuth2 permission scope published by the resource application.
 * `type` - Specifies whether the `id` property references an app role or an OAuth2 permission scope.
 Possible values are `Role` or `Scope`.

 ---

+`single_page_application` block exports the following:

+* `redirect_uris` - A list of URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.

+---